XulbuX/Python/README.md

 ## Projects

 ### Commands
-A lot of Python files, which can be added to the system paths, to be ran as commands.
+Inside `Commands` are a lot of Python files, which can be added to the system paths, to be ran as commands.

 ## Experiments